-For salinity, the southward extension of ASHSW is also captured by SODA and HYCOM, and the southward extension in HYCOM approaches the observations more closely.
+For salinity, the remarkable southward extension of salty water in the upper ocean is also captured by SODA and HYCOM, and the southward extension in HYCOM approaches the observations more closely.
 In the intermediate-depth water, the southward extension from the north side in SODA is similar to the observations, while the corresponding signal in HYCOM is obscured.

 The upper ocean density fields from SODA and HYCOM also show clear ventilation structures.
-From the observations, equatorial waters with a potential density of 22 kg/m at a depth of 30 m are rising to the surface.
-The outcrop points of potential density of 22 kg/m in SODA and HYCOM are shifted southward compared with the observations.
-Additionally, the near-surface upwelling in the equatorial band in HYCOM is strong, but not significant in the observations.
+From the observations, tropical waters with a potential density of 22 kg/m at a depth of 30 m are rising to the surface.
+The outcrop points of a potential density of 22 kg/m in SODA and HYCOM are shifted southward compared with the observations.
+Additionally, the near-surface upwelling in the tropical band in HYCOM is strong, but not significant in the observations.